GautamGupta/bb-legacy-plugins/sphere-related-content-for-bbpress/trunk/readme.txt

 type of Sphere content plugin you wish to use in your forum.

-You can also choose to have Sphere retrieve content related to just the first post, instead of all posts (which is the default behaviour).
+You can also choose to have Sphere retrieve content related to just the first post, instead of all posts ("all posts" is the default behaviour).

 == Version History ==